gcostaneto/frGIS/README.md

 # Acknowledgements

-This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) and Brazilian Agricultural Research Corporation
+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) and Brazilian Agricultural Research Corporation.
+Special thanks for the researchers Alexandre Bryan Heinemann, phD and Adriano Pereira de Castro, phD for the co-authored support for this methodological development